Mount Point, Identify Your SSD’s UUID, udev Rules.

 - To test your rules without rebooting, you can trigger them manually:

-rules files helps manage the order in which rules are applied.
+In summary, the numbering system in udev rules files helps manage the order in which rules are applied.
 While the actual range can vary, using a clear and consistent numbering scheme will help ensure that your rules are processed in the correct sequence.